 This conversation does not require an experienced roofer.
 It requires a consistent, well-configured intake system that collects the right information and delivers it in a structured format to the deployment coordinator.

-The rapid deployment layer takes the intake information and routes assessment appointments in geographic clusters — efficiency is maximum when the assessment crew is working a specific neighborhood rather than driving across the market between jobs.
+The rapid deployment layer takes intake information and routes assessment appointments in geographic clusters.
+Efficiency is maximum when the assessment crew is working a specific neighborhood rather than driving across the market between jobs.

 AI intake handles the first layer with complete consistency regardless of call volume.
-During a major storm event, 15 calls in one evening do not degrade the intake experience the way they would for a single on-call staff member managing intake simultaneously with other responsibilities.
+During a major storm event, 15 calls in one evening don't degrade the intake experience the way they would for a single on-call staff member managing intake while also handling other responsibilities.

 How quickly should a roofing company respond to a storm damage call?

-The first response — answering the call live — should be immediate, 24 hours a day during storm season.
-The assessment appointment should be within 24 to 48 hours of the initial call.
-Roofing companies that offer next-morning assessments following a storm event convert at the highest rates.
-Companies that cannot get to a homeowner within 72 hours are frequently calling back to discover the homeowner has already committed to another contractor.
+The first response, answering the call live, should be immediate, 24 hours a day during storm season.
+The assessment appointment should be within 24 to 48 hours.
+Roofing companies offering next-morning assessments following a storm event convert at the highest rates.
+Companies that can't get to a homeowner within 72 hours are frequently calling back to discover the homeowner has already committed to another contractor.

 What information does a roofer need to collect on the first storm call?

-The five essential intake points: the property address (to confirm service area and cluster with nearby jobs), the homeowner's name and best callback number, a brief description of the visible damage from outside the home, whether there is any active interior water intrusion, and the homeowner's availability window for an assessment.
-Active water intrusion (water currently entering the home) should trigger priority scheduling.
+Five essential intake points: the property address (to confirm service area and cluster with nearby jobs), the homeowner's name and best callback number, a brief description of visible damage from outside the home, whether there is any active interior water intrusion, and the homeowner's availability for an assessment.
+Active water intrusion should trigger priority scheduling.

-Does door-to-door canvassing still work for storm roofing leads?
+Does door-to-door canvassing still work for storm leads?

-Yes, but it works best as a supplement to inbound call capture, not a replacement for it.
-The highest-quality storm leads are inbound — the homeowner has already identified damage and decided to act.
-Door-to-door canvassing captures homeowners who have not yet decided to call, which requires a longer conversion conversation and produces lower contract rates per contact.
+Yes, but as a supplement to inbound call capture, not a replacement.
+The highest-quality storm leads are inbound, the homeowner has already identified damage and decided to act.
+Door-to-door canvassing captures homeowners who haven't yet decided to call, which requires a longer conversion conversation and produces lower contract rates per contact.
 Companies that run inbound capture for the first 24 to 48 hours and then deploy canvassing for secondary leads in the same neighborhoods maximize overall storm season production.

 How do insurance claim considerations affect the intake conversation?